 Grilled Garlic Butter Mushrooms

 Mushrooms might sound a bit bland, but trust me on this one.
+Whether it’s grilled stuffed mushrooms or barbecue skewers, mushrooms can pack in much more flavor than your average vegetable.
 These little beauties are dipped in garlic butter before being grilled to bring out a caramel-like texture that’s a joy to eat.
 They’re much healthier than they look, but just as delicious.

 Yes, you did read that right: Grilled donuts.